 Today we will speak on such terms as:

 2. Child Theme;

 So let’s start!

-We often use a term framework when describing the features of some WordPress themes in our collections.
+We often use the term ‘framework’ when describing the features of some WordPress themes in our collections.
 So what is a framework?
 Actually, this can be defined as a library of code utilized to simplify the theme development.

 There are Bootstrap, Redux, and many more frameworks that WordPress themes are being based on.

 When you install and activate the theme, you obviously customize it and style it to your needs.
-So when you want to upgrade the current theme, you of course need all of your styling to be kept and not lost after the upgrade.
+So when you want to upgrade the current theme, you, of course, need all of your stylings to be kept and not lost after the upgrade.

 This was made possible by the core team and the community that invented the concept of a Parent and a Child Theme.
 A Parent Theme is like a framework which keeps all the key functionality in itself and allows to style the Child Theme without changing the core functions.
 The Child Theme, in its turn, is created to add a custom styling and leave the functionality aspects to its Parent Theme.

 A Child Theme in WordPress is like a sub-theme which has all the functionality, features and style of its Parent one.
 So you can modify the Child Theme while keeping all of the functions of your Parent one unchanged.

 Many WordPress themes come with sidebars.
 The sidebar is considered to be a special vertical area located on the right or on the left side of the theme or a website.
 The sidebar is available for placing widgets like comments, signup form, recent posts, social media sharing, etc.